 Today I’m talking with Paul Murphy, who is a General Partner at Northzone VC, a venture capital firm from London UK.
 Paul was previously the Co-founder & CEO of Dots, the company behind the casual hit Two Dots.
 Paul left the company to join Northzone in 2018 and has invested in companies like Bunch and Klang Games.
-Will now discuss about investing in gaming with Paul himself.

 Topics that we cover include:

 - Working with founders and giving value add.
 What does that look like for you and how are you operating differently from other VCs?

 - When there’s a company going places, what should the optimal secondary round look like?
 One that works best for founders, investors, and the company.

 - It’s been some years now since King and Supercell came up.
 What are some characteristics that came into “VC for gaming” after the success of those companies?
 Has reality been different?